 Even with the impressive farewell of Dean Malenko and Eddie Guerrero, there seemed to be a sense of foreboding within the organization that they wouldn’t recover from the loss of their three highly revered cruiserweights.
 Two young upstarts that were causing havoc in Mexico were about to save ECW’s skin.

-Óscar Gutiérrez, better known to fans as Rey Mysterio Jr., was born December 11, 1974, in San Diego, California.
-He was trained at a young age by his uncle, Rey Mysterio Sr. He was so talented that he would make his professional debut at the young age of 15 (Joey Styles claims 14) in Tijuana, Mexico – not the United States because he was too young to be licensed as a professional wrestler.
+Óscar Gutiérrez, better known to fans as Rey Mysterio Jr., was born December 11th, 1974, in San Diego, California and trained at a young age by his uncle, Rey Mysterio Sr. Rey was supremely talented and made his professional debut at the young age of 15 (Joey Styles claims 14) in Tijuana, Mexico – not the United States because he was too young to be licensed as a professional wrestler.

-He perfected an acrobatic crowd-pleasing style that suited his small 5’3″ and 140 lbs frame.
-He would eventually find an opponent who could complement and work well with him: Psicosis.
-Both Psicosis and Mysterio Jr. had been pleasing the Mexican fans in promotions such as AAA for several years, but mostly as part of two-out-of-three falls six-man tag matches, which are common south of the border.
-In ECW, they would go on to face each other four times, three of those being one-on-one contests.
+He perfected an acrobatic crowd-pleasing style that suited his small 5’3" and 140 lbs frame.
+He eventually found an opponent who could complement and work well with him: Psicosis, the suicidal madman.
+Both he and Mysterio Jr. had been pleasing the Mexican fans in promotions such as AAA for several years, but mostly as part of two-out-of-three falls six-man tag matches, which are common south of the border.
+In ECW, they faced each other four times, three of those being incredible one-on-one contests.